bayareala8s/Architecting-on-Azure/Infrastructure/README.md

 This is a simplified diagram and a real-world deployment may contain multiple spokes, additional shared services in the hub, and more complex network configurations.

+A real-world example of Azure Hub and Spoke architecture could be a multinational corporation that has its headquarters in one country (the hub) and branches in several other countries (the spokes).

+In this scenario, the hub could be an Azure virtual network (VNet) that hosts shared services like Active Directory, DNS, and other security services.
+This hub could be connected to the on-premises data center via Azure ExpressRoute or VPN Gateway.

+Each spoke could be a separate Azure VNet that hosts the applications and data for a specific branch.
+These spokes are peered with the hub, allowing them to access the shared services in the hub.

+For example, a branch in France might have a spoke VNet that hosts a local instance of a customer relationship management (CRM) application.
+This application needs to authenticate users via Active Directory, which is hosted in the hub VNet.
+When a user in France logs into the CRM application, their authentication request is sent to the hub VNet, processed by Active Directory, and the result is sent back to the spoke VNet.

+This architecture allows the corporation to centralize their shared services in the hub, while still allowing each branch to have its own applications and data in separate spokes.
+It also provides a level of isolation between the spokes, as network traffic between spokes has to go through the hub.
+This can be beneficial for security and compliance reasons.